aamend/hadoop-primitive-clustering/README.md

 ```
 These vectors are totally different using most of standard Mathematical measures Mahout provides (e.g. *Euclidean*).
 I can still change the way my vectors are created, but none of the solution I tried were considering my arrays as a **sequence of IDs** and furthermore **where the order matters**. *Levensthein* metric (that is usually used for fuzzy string matching) is a perfect match as it compares sequences of IDs and not only IDs as numbers.

-- I add to create a new set of *DistanceMeasure* taking arrays as Input parameters.
+- I had to create a new set of *DistanceMeasure* taking arrays as Input parameters.

 Besides, assuming both of them belongs to a same cluster, does a new cluster's center V' (made as an average of points in both V1 and V2) makes sense for sequence analysis ?
 ```